-Those are all of the changes to the 2013 official road map.
+Those are all the changes to the 2013 official road map.
 It has the same dimensions as the previous year’s.
 However, this year’s cover features a picture of the Gettysburg Battlefield.

-Today I stopped by my local DMV to get my driver’s license renewed.
+Today, I stopped by my local DMV to get my driver’s license renewed.
 It was an uneventful process.
-That probably had to do with the fact that there had been an icing event that morning and no one was out traveling as they usually were after Christmas.
-As I waited for the new one to finish laminating, I happen to notice down at the other end of the counter stacks of state maps.
+That probably had to do with the fact that there had been an icing event that morning and no one was out traveling as they were usually after Christmas.
+As I waited for the new one to finish laminating, I happen to notice down at the other end of the counter, stacks of state maps.
 So, I picked up a copy of the 2012 official road map.
 I guess better late than never that I was able to secure a copy right under the wire.
-No idea why the Department of Transportation and VisitPA decided to print another in succession since there is only one change.
+No idea why the Department of Transportation and VisitPA decided to print another in succession, since there is only one change.

 Montgomery County US 202 Parkway shown as completed from US 202 to PA 463

 The parkway is a “consolation prize” for the lack of a full expressway.
-Planning for which took place in the 1960s and 1970s as the Piedmont Expressway.
+Planning for, which took place in the 1960s and 1970s as the Piedmont Expressway.
 Rather than build an expressway, the new roadway is and will be an at-grade facility with separated trails for biking and walking along the route.
 This was the more favorable plan for the communities along the new US 202 alignment.